hardmanko/CatContModel/README.md

 Once you have an installable version of the package, the file [installPackage.R](https://github.com/hardmanko/CatContModel/blob/master/installPackage.R) contains code for installing this package and package dependencies.
 Comments in that file indicate how to use it.

+Always be sure to run the whole installation script to update the dependencies to the latest versions, or at least the correct versions.

 # Usage

 ## Manual